kg4zow/remarkable.jms1.info/src/introduction.md

 >
 > Some of the items in the Table of Contents menu may not actually link to pages yet, and some of the pages which *exist* may not be complete.
 I'm writing this in my spare time, and `$DAYJOB` doesn't give me a whole lot of that.
 Please be patient.

+## Links

+These are links that I seem to be copying and pasting a lot whenever I talk to other people about the tablet.
+I'm putting them here so I know where to quickly find them when I need them.

+* [Case](https://www.amazon.com/dp/B0BWTN88W4) - I keep my tablet in this "CoBak" case.
+I ordered the reMarkable [Book Folio](https://remarkable.com/store/remarkable-2/folios) (in Gray) *with* the tablet, but the third-party cover fully encloses the tablet *and* the stylus.

+* [Titanium nibs](https://www.amazon.com/dp/B0BF9WJ8VX) - I have one of these "nibs" in my stylus (reMarkable "Marker Plus").
+I've seen people online say that metal nibs can damage the screen, I haven't noticed any scratching on mine but I also don't press down very hard when I write.

+* [RCU](http://www.davisr.me/projects/rcu/) - third-party program to manage reMarkable tablets, especially tablets which don't connect to the reMarkable cloud service.

+* [RSS feed](https://remarkable.jms1.info/commits.xml) - if you're using an RSS reader, this feed contains each commit in the git repo where I track the site's source files.
+(The git repo is stored in Keybase, although it could be moved to Github if people are interested.)

 ## reMarkable Cloud

 **For now**, I'm planning to NOT connect my tablet to the "reMarkable Cloud" at all.
 I'm doing this for a few reasons: